Our Research Model

 - The term originated in the medical field during the 1990s to describe the process of taking basic research through the steps of applying it to clinical research and patient-oriented care.

 - In the field of medicine, translational research has been defined as “the process of applying ideas, insights, and discoveries generated through basic scientific inquiry to the treatment or prevention of human disease”.
-Instead of human disease we focus unjust criminal justice practices.
+Instead of human disease we focus on unjust criminal justice practices.

 - Previous translational research has placed emphasis on taking discovery-based science from the lab to the community.